MGTSr/Stock_Exchange/README.md

-Stock exchange program trades orders as well as quotes, Swing GUI.
+Stock exchange application written in Java which trades orders as well as quotes, Swing GUI.